aws-samples/serverless-data-analytics/Lab2/README.md

 > Note: The interesting outlier in the above graph is that on Jan23rd, 2016, you see the dip in the number of taxis across all types.
 Doing a quick google search for that date, gets us this weather article from NBC New York
 > ![image](https://s3-us-west-2.amazonaws.com/reinvent2017content-abd313/lab2/qsimage22.PNG)

-*Using Amazon QuickSight, you were able to see patterns across a time-series data by building visualizations, performing ad-hoc analysis, and quickly generating insights.*
+*Using Amazon Qu.ickSight, you were able to see patterns across a time-series data by building visualizations, performing ad-hoc analysis, and quickly generating insights.*

 ---
 ## License